psDevUK/powershellmagic/ActiveDirectory.md

 Put simply, states: “the simplest solution is almost always the best.”
 It’s a problem-solving principle arguing that simplicity is better than complexity.
 Named after 14th-century logician and theologian William of Ockham, this theory has been helping many great thinkers for centuries.
 !!!

-Although I was not thinking good old Occam when I did this, I was thinking that this simple solution would solve this issue in no-time, and it was so simple I kept it as a basic Powershell function, sometimes the simple solution is the best solution.
+Although I was not thinking good old Occam's Razor when I did this, I was thinking that this simple solution would solve this issue in no-time, and it was so simple I kept it as a basic Powershell function, sometimes the simple solution is the best solution.
 Just crazy how many times I have used this, and even the same people asking me who I have previously given this same function to still ask me, and I run this function, then the issue is revealed which group or groups are missing from one account that the other account has.

 ## Get-ADGroupDifference